Trump draws cheers and boos while marking 9/11 by attending a New York Yankees game

 Trump’s attendance recalled President George W. Bush’s ceremonial first pitch 24 years earlier as the Yankees played the Arizona Diamondbacks in the 2001 World Series — a moment that came to symbolize national resilience after the attacks mere weeks earlier.

-The president left shortly after the seventh-inning stretch, which featured the signing of “God Bless America,” as it traditionally does at Yankees games on Sept.
-11, in addition to the traditional “Take Me Out to the Ballgame.”
-Trump was shown on the big screen three times in quick succession and the announcer said, “Welcome back, New York's own, the 45th and 47th President.”
+The president left shortly after the seventh-inning stretch, which featured the singing of “God Bless America,” as it traditionally does at Yankees games on Sept.
+11, in addition to “Take Me Out to the Ballgame.”
+Trump was shown on the big screen three times in quick succession and the announcer said, “Welcome back, New York's own, the 45th and 47th President” and thanked Trump.

 Before the game started, Trump stopped by the Yankee clubhouse.
 He shook hands with the players and team staff members and talked about being close for years with late, longtime Yankees owner George Steinbrenner.
 He noted of his past attending games with Steinbrenner, “We won every time I came.”